PrimeTimeTran/next-blog/data/blog/exchange/intro-2.md

 ---
 draft: true
-title: 'Designing an Exchange from First Principles — Part II: Understanding the Architecture'
 date: 2026-02-05
-author: 'Loi Tran'
+title: 'Open Exchanges: Lessons in Building, Sharing, and Growing Trust in Public — Part II'
-summary: 'A walkthrough of our trading platform architecture, explaining how the web client, services, and data layers interact using Protobuf, Redis, and Postgres.'
+summary: 'A walkthrough of our trading platform architecture, showing how the web client, services, and data layers interact with Protobuf, Redis, and Postgres — and why these choices matter for transparency and reliability.'
-series: 'Designing an Exchange from First Principles'
-part: 2
 tags:
   [
     'architecture',